 The closest airport is in Manila’s Ninoy Aquino International Airport (NAIA).
-From Singapore it takes about 3.5 hours and there are plenty of options to fly there whether you want full service or budget!
+It takes about 3.5 hours to fly from Singapore to Anilao and there are plenty of options to fly there whether you want full service or budget!

 By private shuttle from Manila to dive resort